Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: The importance of flow-based models

-where $J^{\rho_\phi}_{\hat{z}}$ is the Jacobian of $\rho_\phi$ with respect to $\hat{z}$.
+where $J^{\rho_{\vec{F}}}_{\hat{z}}$ is the Jacobian of $\rho_{\vec{F}}$ with respect to $\hat{z}$.
 Flows can be composed of multiple other flows $\rho=\rho_1 \circ \rho_2 \dots \circ \rho_n$ and the resulting log-probability simply involves a sum over all log-determinants.
-In general $p_b(\hat{z})$ can be arbitrary, but for simplicity and the possibility to calculate coverage (see section \ref{sec:coverage}) we use the standard normal distribution.
-One can also generate samples from $q(z_o)$ by first sampling $\hat{z}_i$ from $p_b(\hat{z})$ and then transform the samples via $z_{o,i,\phi}=\rho_\phi(\hat{z}_i)$, where the samples now depend on the network parameters $\phi$.
-This makes the samples differentiable, known as the reparametrization trick \cite{kingma2013}, and is a key feature in the variational autoencoder and extended supervised losses (section \ref{sec:extended_supervised}).
-A natural way to make the resulting probability distribution conditional on $x$, i.e. describe $q(z_o;x)$, is to make the transformation $\rho$ dependent on $x$, as indicated in fig. \ref{fig:nf_illustration} (a).
-In general, a neural network that takes $x$ as an input predicts the parameters $\bar{F}$, which in turn defines $\rho_\phi(\hat{z};x)=\rho(\hat{z};\bar{F}_\phi(x))$.
-As a specific example, fig. \ref{fig:nf_illustration} (b) shows an affine flow where a neural network predicts a mean vector $\bar{\mu}$ and a width $\sigma$ when the base distribution is a standard normal distribution.
-The resulting probability distribution $q_\phi(z_o;x)$ of this flow describes a symmetric Gaussian distribution with mean $\bar{\mu}$ and standard deviation $\sigma$.
-This is a common choice in some regression problems in high-energy neutrino physics \cite{km3net_ev_reco} and used later in some comparisons.
-The most common choice in supervised learning is to fix $\sigma=1$, which results in a Gaussian PDF with unit variance which corresponds to the Mean-Squared-Error (MSE) loss function.
-Generic flows with a standard normal distribution as base distribution therefore naturally generalize the MSE-loss.
+In general $p_b(\hat{z})$ can be arbitrary, but for simplicity and the possibility to calculate coverage (see Section \ref{sec:coverage}) we use the standard normal distribution.
+One can also generate samples from $q(z_o)$ by first sampling $\hat{z}_i$ from $p_b(\hat{z})$ and then transform the samples via $z_{o,i,\vec{F}}=\rho_{\vec{F}}(\hat{z}_i)$, where the samples now depend on the flow parameters $\vec{F}$.
+This makes the samples differentiable, known as the reparametrization trick \cite{kingma2013}, and is a key feature in the variational autoencoder and extended supervised losses (Section \ref{sec:extended_supervised}).